cenit-io/miesh-integrations/docs/algorithms/miesh-encrypt-decrypt.md

     >- **Language**: Ruby
     >- **Code**: Code snippet written in the Ruby language to test encrypt and decrypt a data buffer.

+    > **Note**: The algorithms that are not specific to some integration, it is recommended to define them under a common namespace for all integrations.

 ## Code snippet

 ```Ruby